awhileback/awhileback.github.io/_posts/2022-02-03-hacking-the-django-paginator.md

         ]
 ```

 Firstly, conditionally get the same queryset we worked with for the paginator based on whether or not this index page is set for "serial" episodes.
-If it isn't there's no reason to define an SQL query, we can skip to the `else` return statement at the bottom that doesn't need one.
+If it isn't there's no reason to define an SQL query, we can skip to the `else` return statement at the bottom which doesn't need any SQL queries.

 Second, adapt the same paginator queryset from the main part of this article to make URLs and modifcation dates in a range loop instead of making paginators in a range loop.
-The logic is exactly the same, we just need to specify different data in each pass of the loop.
+The logic is exactly the same, we just need to specify URLs and modification dates in each pass of the loop instead of pagination information.

 Lastly, append each pass of the loop to a list, as the Django sitemap generator wants a list of dicts for its input.